What is Laminate/Lamination?

-Overlaminate or textured laminates add a visceral tactile quality to the top layer of the object or sign receiving the laminate treatment.
-For example if a sports sign is being laminated the texture of the ball, such as a basketball, football or laces of a baseball can be included into the sign design.
+Overlaminate, or textured laminates, add a visceral tactile quality to the top layer of the object or sign receiving the laminate treatment.
+For example, if a sports logo is being laminated the texture of the ball, such as a basketball, football or laces of a baseball, they can be included in the sign design.
 In general, it is a good idea to use textured overlaminate treatments for any floor decal to decrease the likelihood of slippage.
 Adding texture to wall signs helps the image pop even more and passersby who are inspired to touch the sign will likely remember the product more vividly due to the addition of the extra sense memory.

 What kind of signs benefit from lamination?

 All sign materials which may be used outdoors such as flags, banners, mesh, vinyl decals, poster paper, wraps, PVC foam board, Alumalite, gatorboard, ultraboard and more benefit from the preserving qualities of lamination.
 We especially recommend using laminate on products that are permanently outside or exposed to the elements such as directional signs, door wraps, decals, floor decals, outdoor wall murals and exterior window graphics.

 Glossy finish lamination generally makes prints appear more vibrant.
 Matte and Satin finishes help prevent unwanted glare which is important for trade show exhibits or backdrops being filmed for television or still cameras but does not enhance the natural color.